Storm of the Light's Bane

-Storm of the Light's Bane is the second full-length album by Swedish black metal band Dissection.
-It was released on 17 November 1995 by Nuclear Blast.
-This would be the band's last full-length album before Nödtveidt's 1997 incarceration for the felony murder of Josef ben Meddour.
-It would not be until 2006 that they would release their third and final album Reinkaos, which was followed by the breakup of the band and Jon Nödtveidt's suicide shortly after.
+Storm of the Light's Bane is the second full-length studio album by Swedish black metal band Dissection, released on 17 November 1995 by Nuclear Blast Records.

+This would be the band's last full-length album before frontman Jon Nödtveidt's 1997 incarceration for the felony murder of Josef ben Meddour.
+It would not be until 2006 that they would release their third and final album Reinkaos, which was followed by the breakup of the band and Nödtveidt's suicide shortly after.
 As with the band's debut album, Kristian 'Necrolord' Wåhlin created the artwork.

-The album is widely considered a masterpiece and one of the best black metal albums ever written.
-It has had significant influence on the development of extreme metal, inspiring many bands such as Watain, whose frontman played bass live with the band during their final shows.
+Several publications have called the album a "masterpiece" and "one of the best black metal albums ever written".

-Musical style, writing, and composition
+Music and lyrics

 The album is notable for being one of the earliest and most successful examples of a band combining black metal with the melodic death metal sound that was developing in Gothenburg around the time of this album's release.
-According to Metal Hammer, "While Sweden's Dissection were very much black metal in terms of ideology and atmosphere, they also featured noticeable elements of the melodic death metal movement exploding in their home country, as well as classic '80s heavy metal."
+Metal Hammer said "While Sweden's Dissection were very much black metal in terms of ideology and atmosphere, they also featured noticeable elements of the melodic death metal movement exploding in their home country, as well as classic '80s heavy metal."
 Dave Schalek wrote that "the songs are cold, dark, evil and extreme."
 OC Weekly have described the album as "extreme and aggressive but also primeval and classically orchestrated with heavy echoes of drums and haunting melodies hidden throughout the darkness."

 In an interview, Jon Nödtveidt said that though "everything we do is connected through death in one way or another.
 This is not an album where all the songs follow a story.
 On this record, all the songs and music are different but still have that death theme within them to tie them in some form or another."
 He also added that "We never limit ourselves even if we feel we play dark, death metal.
 We don't write our music to fit into a certain pattern."